-The statute does not say how to prioritize payments if there are multiple claimants, except that state tax liens take priority on contracts over \$35,000.
-85 No published case provides guidance.
+The statute does not say how to prioritize payments if there are multiple claimants, except that state tax liens take priority on contracts over \$35,000 and claims for prevailing wages take priority over other claims.
+No published case provides guidance.
 Two leading options are (a) to resolve priorities by analogy with the private lien statute, RCW 60.04.181, or (b) to pay all claims pro rata.
-86
+88